Cats Quilt Pattern

 - Detailed instructions and lots of step by step photos – you’ll never feel lost or wonder if you’re doing it right.

 - Detailed cutting instructions for crib, nap and twin sized quilts.
+(There's info for additional sizes here.)

 - Instructions for assembling the quilt – layering, basting, quilting and binding – with links to videos for all of them - including links to Quilt As You Go videos.